mathewgaohu/Notes/Installations/README.md

-We often need to install some software, environment, or package in research.
+We often need to install some softwares, environments, or packages.
-Here I make note for these.
+Here are some notes.

+# Content

+* FEniCS & hippylib
+* docker
+* Pycharm
+* Sublime text
+* VS Code